jacobmontiel/jacobmontiel.github.io/_posts/2016-07-29-paris-innovation.md

 ![Inspections and Reviews](/img/post_psif2016/inspections-reviews.png)
 <p style='text-align: justify;'>
-In the image above, blue dots correspond to inspected restaurants (Ministry of Agriculture) and orange dots correspond to reviewed restaurants (TripAdvisor).
+In the map, blue dots correspond to inspected restaurants (Ministry of Agriculture) and orange dots correspond to reviewed restaurants (TripAdvisor).
 </p>